thorntail/thorntail-fraction-plugin/README.md

 # `wildfly-swarm-fraction-plugin`

-This is a Maven plugin which is primarily used by the `wildfly-swarm` project in order to assemble `wildfly-swarm-*-fraction.zip` artifacts.
+This is a Maven plugin which is primarily used by the `wildfly-swarm` project.

 Contains no user-servicable parts.